alandmoore/wcgbrowser/README.rst

-print_settings         (empty)            Specify default printer settings, see below. default_password       (empty)            default password to send when pages request authentication default_user           (empty)            default username to send when pages request authentication icon_theme             (qt5 default)      Icon theme to use for navigation icons navigation             True               Display the navigation bar at the top (back/forward/reload/bookmarks/quit) navigation_layout      (see below)        Sets the layout of the navigation bar.
+print_settings         (empty)            Specify default printer settings, see below. default_password       (empty)            default password to send when pages request authentication default_user           (empty)            default username to send when pages request authentication enable_diagnostic      False              Enable the display of diagnostic information when Ctrl-Alt-? is hit. icon_theme             (qt5 default)      Icon theme to use for navigation icons navigation             True               Display the navigation bar at the top (back/forward/reload/bookmarks/quit) navigation_layout      (see below)        Sets the layout of the navigation bar.
 See the detailed explanation below.